 Adults generally need 150mcg of iodine per day; it’s 200mcg if you are pregnant or breastfeeding.
 Cow’s milk and dairy products are the main source of iodine in UK diets, so there’s a chance that switching to non-dairy alternatives can increase risk of iodine deficiency.
 Iodine is required to make thyroid hormones.
 It’s also essential for the development of a baby’s brain, so it’s important that pregnant women, or those planning to have a child, get sufficient iodine in their diet.

-A study from the University of Surrey looked at 47 non-dairy milks (including soya, almond, coconut, oat, rice, hazelnut and hemp milk) and compared their iodine content with cow’s milk.
+from the University of Surrey looked at 47 non-dairy milks (including soya, almond, coconut, oat, rice, hazelnut and hemp milk) and compared their iodine content with cow’s milk.
 The analysis showed that they contained only around 2% of the iodine found in cow’s milk.
 That doesn’t mean you need to switch back to eating dairy, however, as there are other natural sources of iodine found in foods.
 Take a look at our list to find out more.

 Alternative sources of iodine